 We hope you find it useful.
-The parish councillor responsible for welcoming newcomers is Dianne Mower, who can be contacted on 01424 838170, or by email at contact@diannemower.co.uk.
-Another useful contact is the clerk to the Parish Council, Gilly Lowe, who can be contacted on clerk@brightling-pc.gov.uk
+The parish councillor responsible for welcoming newcomers is Katrina Blench who can be contacted on 07841866824, or by email at cllr.katrina.blench@brightling-pc.gov.uk.
+Another useful contact is the clerk to the Parish Council, Sam Dugan, who can be contacted on clerk@brightling-pc.gov.uk

-In some places this leaflet points you to the internet for further information, but if you don't have access to the internet, please ask Dianne, and we will arrange to provide you with the information in some other way.
-Also, do give Dianne some feedback on whether you found this guide helpful, any mistakes, and anything you would like to see added.
+In some places this leaflet points you to the internet for further information, but if you don't have access to the internet, please ask Katrina, and we will arrange to provide you with the information in some other way.
+Also, do give Katrina some feedback on whether you found this guide helpful, any mistakes, and anything you would like to see added.

 This document is regularly updated.
-To see the very latest version, visit https://brightling.community/welcome/ The on-line version also has the advantage that it has live links to other information.
+To see the very latest version, visit https://brightling.community/welcome/ The on-line version also has live links to other information.

-How to find out what's going on in Brightling?
+How to find out what's going on in Brightling